converged-computing/flux-burst/README.md

 - Who controls cleanup?
 It can be done by the flux-burst global controller or a plugin, automated or manual, either way.
 - All plugins should have support to read in YAML parameters (some spec for bursting)
 - All plugins should be able to match a resource request to, for example, instance types.
+- Should the plugin "local queue" (self.jobs) assume to be associated with one burst, where the size is the max job size?
+- Should we derive names based on provided name + size so clusters are unique by name and size?

 ## 😁️ Contributors 😁️